Digital-Matter-Collective/gas-trajectories-in-kerogen/docs/reproduction.md

 python -m scripts.build_data_release_manifest verify "$DATA_DIR"
 ```

-Use `gas-traj-data-manifest build --help` to set the archive identifier,
+Use `gas-traj-data-manifest build --help` to set the data license, code URL
+and version, description, and manifest filename.
+The UTC creation timestamp is
-version, creation date, and description.
-The manifest detects missing,
+generated automatically.
+The manifest detects missing, modified, and
-modified, and unexpected files; it does not download data or decide which
+unexpected files; it does not download data or decide which files are
-files are scientifically required.
+scientifically required.

 ## 15. Performance / resource requirements